Modelling Territorial Dynamics through Statistical Mechanics: An Application to Resident Foreign Population: Results

 \section{Results}

-In order to provide a robust estimation of the aforementioned distributions of the target variable, the MCMC simulations of both the Continuous Ising model and Langevin dynamics were performed by means of a total of $600000$ iterations of which the first $60000$ ($10\%$) were discarded as they were generated during the \emph{burn-in} step of the simulations to ensure a stationary sampling process.
-The remaining $90\%$ of the configurations were investigated in order to find the stationary behaviour of both the models as is reported in Figure~\ref{fig_1} and Figure~\ref{fig_2}.
-As this behaviour is evident, the related configurations are considered moving around a more energetically favourable distribution of the target variable.
-Both the models were simulated in a \emph{parallel computing} context on a machine equipped with $8$ logical cores (including \emph{hyperthreading}).
-Six cores were utilized for computation, resulting in a total execution time of approximately $1.720382$~\textit{min} for the Continuous Ising model while $18.68434$~\textit{min} for the Langevin dynamics model.
-The simulations were carried out locally on a laptop featuring an 11th generation \emph{Intel Core i5-1145G7} processor with $4$ physical cores and $8$ threads, and a base frequency of $2.60$~\textit{GHz}.
-The operating system was a $64$-bit version of \emph{Microsoft Windows}.
-All computations were performed locally, without relying on cloud-based or distributed computing resources.
-The selection of MCMC hyperparameters was not the result of a sensitivity analysis; parameters were set up on the basis of \textit{load-balancing} considerations, rendering an efficient use of the $6$ cores available when performing parallel computing.
-The number of iterations was set up in order to allocate a sufficient large number of the same to the aforementioned cores.
+The proposed framework was evaluated through the stochastic exploration of the local energy landscape generated by both the Continuous Ising model and the Langevin dynamics.
+Each Markov chain was simulated for a total of $600000$ iterations, of which the first $60000$ ($10\%$) were discarded as a burn-in period.
+The remaining $90\%$ of the configurations were used to investigate the stationary behaviour of the two stochastic dynamics and to characterise the local ensemble of configurations surrounding the observed territorial system, as illustrated in Figure~\ref{fig_1} and Figure~\ref{fig_2}.
+All simulations were performed in a parallel computing environment on a laptop equipped with $8$ logical cores (including \emph{hyperthreading}), of which $6$ were employed for the stochastic simulations.
+The total execution time was approximately $1.720382$~\textit{min} for the Continuous Ising model and $18.68434$~\textit{min} for the Langevin dynamics.
+The hardware consisted of an 11th generation \emph{Intel Core i5-1145G7} processor with $4$ physical cores, $8$ threads and a base frequency of $2.60$~\textit{GHz}, running a $64$-bit version of \emph{Microsoft Windows}.
+All computations were carried out locally, without relying on cloud-based or distributed computing resources.
+The MCMC hyperparameters were selected to ensure an efficient workload distribution across the available computational resources rather than through a formal sensitivity analysis.
+Likewise, the total number of iterations was chosen to provide a sufficiently large stationary ensemble for the subsequent analysis while maintaining an effective parallel execution over the six computational cores.